parastoobahmani/extracting_data/README.md

 # extracting_data
-this is a test file for practicing Coursera python project.
+this is the final assignment of Coursera python project.